A little food, a little shopping, a lot of family time…I sure am looking forward to the next few days!

 |Good Rolling Pin

 ||When we packed up some things to “stage” our house to sell it, I was hard on myself and packed up one of my rolling pins.
 I made a mistake and packed the better one!
 I missed it terribly.
 Two things to look for when buying a rolling pin: heavy and wooden.
 The best place to find one is a rummage sale, because decades ago women knew how to bake!
 Forget the non-stick newfangled guys; they’re terrible.
 Mine looks just like the top photo, and I love it!
 Some would swear by having handle like this one.|

 No books?
 No pots or pans or baking dishes?
-Choosing 10 was a tough nut to crack, but you can see a list of the good books I’ve read (or others have recommended and are on my own wish list) here, and if I was going to make one more list, it would have been Top 5 Safe Materials to Cook and Store: stuff like stainless steel and glass storage bowls, stoneware for baking (my Pampered Chef baking stone gets a workout 5 times a week, I bet!), and cast iron for the stovetop, like this cast iron pan or this enameled cast iron skillet.
+Choosing 10 was a tough nut to crack, but you can see a list of the good books I’ve read (or others have recommended and are on my own wish list) here, and if I was going to make one more list, it would have been Top 5 Safe Materials to Cook and Store: stuff like stainless steel and glass storage bowls, stoneware for baking (my Pampered Chef baking stone gets a workout 5 times a week, I bet!), and cast iron for the stovetop, like this cast iron pan.

 What gadgets are your favorites?
 I’m always looking for something new for my wish list!

 If you’d rather go anti-materialist this week and just enjoy some down time with your family – that’s likely the route I’ll choose as well – you might as well bake.
 Here are some ideas for you: